Israel coalition agrees to dissolve, hold new elections - NewsBreak

 Bennett and his main coalition partner, Yair Lapid, decided to present a vote to dissolve parliament in the coming days, Bennett's office said.
 Lapid is then to serve as caretaker prime minister.

-The election, expected in October or November, would be Israel’s fifth in three years.
+But eventually it unraveled, in large part because several members of Bennett's hard-line party objected to what they felt were compromises made by him to keep the coalition afloat and his perceived moderation.

+The dissolution threatened to overshadow a visit scheduled next month by President Joe Biden.
+Israeli media quoted Biden's ambassador, Tom Nides, as saying the visit would take place as planned.

-The vote could set the stage for a return to power by longtime Prime Minister Benjamin Netanyahu, who is now the opposition leader.
+The election could also set the stage for a return to power by longtime Prime Minister Benjamin Netanyahu, who is now the opposition leader.

 Israel held four inconclusive elections between 2019 and 2021 that were largely referendums about Netanyahu’s ability to rule while on trial for corruption.
 Netanyahu denies wrongdoing.